 Money is an uncomfortable topic for followers of Jesus.
 One anonymous writer noted that a lot of people are willing to give God the credit, but not too many are willing to give Him the cash.

-Twenty-six years ago a man in Kansas City made a choice to give away the cash.
+Twenty-nine years ago a man in Kansas City made a choice to give away the cash.
 It was a choice that changed his life and the lives of thousands more.
-The Associated Press reported that for the next 26 years, a man known only as Secret Santa roamed the streets every December quietly giving people money.
+The Associated Press reported that for the next 27 years, a man known only as Secret Santa roamed the streets every December quietly giving people money.
 He started with $5 and $10 bills.
 As his fortune grew, so did the gifts.
-In recent years, Secret Santa has been handing out $100 bills, sometimes two or three at a time, to people in thrift stores, diners and parking lots.
-So far, he’s anonymously given out about $1.3 million.
-It’s been a long-held holiday mystery: Who is Secret Santa?
-But now, weak from chemotherapy and armed with a desire to pass on his belief in random kindness, Secret Santa has decided it’s time to reveal his identity.
+In recent years, Secret Santa handed out $100 bills, sometimes two or three at a time, to people in thrift stores, diners and parking lots.
+He anonymously gave out about $1.3 million.
+It was a long-held holiday mystery: Who is the Secret Santa?
+During Christmas of 2007, weakened from chemotherapy and armed with a desire to pass on his belief in random kindness, Secret Santa finally revealed his identity.

-He is Larry Stewart, a 58-year-old businessman from the Kansas City suburb of Lee’s Summit, Mo., who made his millions in cable television and long-distance telephone service.
-While Stewart has also given money to other community causes in Kansas City and his hometown of Bruce, Miss., he offers the simple gifts of cash because it’s something people don’t have to “beg for, get in line for, or apply for.”
+Larry Stewart, a 58-year-old businessman from the Kansas City suburb of Lee’s Summit, Mo., made his millions in cable television and long-distance telephone service.
+While Stewart also gave money to other community causes in Kansas City and his home town of Bruce, Miss., he offered the simple gifts of cash because it’s something people didn’t have to “beg for, get in line for, or apply for.”